bradify/bradjive/README.md

 - 👀 I’m interested in learning about how tech companies can make the world a better place.
 - 🌱 I’m currently re-learning data structure and algorithm implementations.
 - 💞️ I’m looking to collaborate on simple C#-based solutions to technical program management, sourcing energy from renewable sources, and music
-- 📫 How to reach me: isbell.brad@gmail.com
+- 📫 How to reach me: isbell.brad@gmail.com or https://www.linkedin.com/in/bradisbell/

 <!---
 bradjive/bradjive is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.